 Making Tax Digital (MTD) is a UK Government initiative to improve the processing of tax returns for individuals and businesses.
 The plans were first announced in March 2015, and yet most people are still not aware of what this means or how this will affect them.
-This might be the case for yourself, and you may not be thinking about MTD because it’s not due to be completed in full until 2020; however implementation is already taking place now so it’s important to understand what is happening and be prepared for the changes.
+This might be the case for yourself, and you may not be thinking about MTD because it’s not due to be completed in full until 2020; however, implementation is already taking place now so it’s important to understand what is happening and be prepared for the changes.

-Who does Making Tax Digital affect?
+Who does Making Tax Digital impact?

-MTD will apply to almost everyone from individual tax payers, to the self-employed, landlords and most businesses.
+MTD will apply to almost everyone from individual taxpayers, to the self-employed, landlords and most businesses.
 HMRC have confirmed that they will allow for some exemptions such as “for taxpayers who cannot engage digitally” and for those who are below the minimum threshold of £10,000 annual sales.

 What does Making Tax Digital mean?

 The main changes that we will see from MTD are that:

 Firstly tax returns will all be completed digitally.
 Already, every small business owner and an individual taxpayer can register for their online account and access it in order to check their records and manage their details with HMRC.
 To file your tax return digitally, you will be required to use certain types of software which we will discuss in more detail later on.

 Secondly, the annual tax return will be scrapped and instead be replaced with quarterly tax submissions in which you will need to declare your income tax and national insurance obligation.
 It is not the case that you will need to submit a full tax return four times a year, but rather, submit more accurate updates more regularly to HMRC.
 This will mean that you will no longer have to wait until the end of the tax year to know how much tax you have to pay.

 How will Making Tax Digital help?

 The changes planned for MTD are designed to improve the current processing of tax returns.